FastReports/FastReport.Documentation/COMPARISON.md

 | Sources in Github      | + |   |   |
 | Installation package   |   | + | + |
 | Sources in installation (Professional and Enterprise editions) |   | + | + |

+_\* Pdf export for FastReport OpenSource is available as plugin.
+Not included to FastReport.dll or FastReport.OpenSource.nupkg._

 ## Remarks about FastReport Core